simdjson/simdjson/README.md

 On Intel and AMD processors, we get best performance by using the hardware support for AVX2 instructions.
 However, simdjson also runs on older Intel and AMD processors.
 We require a minimum feature support of SSE 4.2 and CLMUL (2010 Intel Westmere or better).
-The code automatically detects the feature set of your processor and switches to the right function at runtime (a technical sometimes called runtime dispatch).
+The code automatically detects the feature set of your processor and switches to the right function at runtime (a technique sometimes called runtime dispatch).